davidfield/analytics/analytics/README.txt

 /event/analytics/types
 /event/analytics/datawords

 Areas for improvements:
-1. Unit tests for the public methods defined in the AnalyticsService method.
+1. Unit tests for the methods defined in AnalyticsService.
 2. Logging of all processed events.
-3. Exception handling.
+3. Logging of exceptions.
 4. Add another REST endpoint to show the number of invalid events, as well as the % of invalid events to valid events.
 5. Currently, the AnalyticsService runs in one thread.
 While the file has to be read in one thread, additional